monsieurbadia/w2gl.js/README.md

 ## ⚠️ Disclaimer

-I'm not a developer, I'm just a normal guy who likes programming with the desire to learn more about the dark side of force. last points, changes will be coming in the future for the good of all, I hope.
+i'm not a developer, i'm just a normal guy who likes programming with the desire to learn more about the dark side of force. last points, changes will be coming in the future for the good of all, i hope.

 ## 📦 Install dependencies